 - Search for sound mixer jobs.
 After gaining some on-set experience, aspiring sound mixers start scouring job sites for their dream roles.
 Their first job may be unpaid, but even volunteer work can really boost their resumes.

 - Form a crew.
-Sound mixers often work the same crew of sound experts they know and trust.
+Sound mixers often work with the same crew of sound experts they know and trust.
 Having a list of potential crew members on speed dial is a great way to prepare for any job opportunities.

 What’s a Sound Mixer’s Salary?

 The average earnings for a production sound mixer are $50,000 per year.
 However, sound mixers get paid by the production, rather than receiving an annual salary.
 The sound mixers who receive the most regular work typically make the most money.
 Experience also plays a key role in determining pay.
-Union members can rely on a certain guaranteed pay, although they can negotiate higher salaries.
+Union members can rely on a certainly guaranteed pay, although they can negotiate higher salaries.
 Non-union sound mixers rely entirely on their negotiation skills.

 Sound mixers should study the script and look for sound difficulties before negotiating their rates.
 If they feel the work will be challenging, they might ask for a higher rate than usual.
 Examining the pay rates of other sound technicians is another good way to determine an appropriate rate of pay.